HHousen/TransformerSum/doc/extractive/models-results.rst

 | roberta-large-ext-sum           | Not yet... | Not yet... | Not yet... | Not yet...  |
 +---------------------------------+------------+------------+------------+-------------+

-.. note:: These are the results of an abstractive model, which means they are fairly good because they come close to abstractive models.
+.. note:: These are the results of an extractive model, which means they are fairly good because they come close to abstractive models.
 The R1/R2/RL-Sum results of a base transformer model from the `PEGASUS paper <https://arxiv.org/abs/1912.08777>`_ are 32.48/10.53/23.86.
-The net difference from ``distilroberta-base-ext-sum`` is +1.44/+1.6/-5.08.
-Compared to the **abstractive** SOTA prior to PEGASUS, which was 28.53/9.23/26.54, ``distilroberta-base-ext-sum`` performs +2.51/-0.3/+2.4.
+The net difference from ``distilroberta-base-ext-sum`` is +1.41/+1.57/-5.09.
+Compared to the **abstractive** SOTA prior to PEGASUS, which was 28.53/9.23/26.54, ``distilroberta-base-ext-sum`` performs +2.54/-0.27/+2.41.
 However, the base PEGASUS model obtains scores of 36.58/15.64/30.01, which are much better than ``distilroberta-base-ext-sum``, as one would expect.

 WikiHow Training Times and Model Sizes